weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementOverridden.md

 ---
-title: CRP Override Failure TSG
+title: Override Failure TSG
-description: Troubleshooting guide for CRP status "ClusterResourcePlacementOverridden" condition set to false
+description: Troubleshooting guide for "Overridden" condition set to false (ClusterResourcePlacementOverridden / ResourcePlacementOverridden)
 weight: 4
 ---

-The status of the `ClusterResourcePlacementOverridden` condition is set to `false` when there is an Override API related issue.
+The `ClusterResourcePlacementOverridden` (CRP) or `ResourcePlacementOverridden` (RP) condition is `False` when an override operation fails.
 > Note: To get more information, look into the logs for the overrider controller (includes
 > controller for [ClusterResourceOverride](https://github.com/kubefleet-dev/kubefleet/blob/main/pkg/controllers/overrider/clusterresource_controller.go) and
 > [ResourceOverride](https://github.com/kubefleet-dev/kubefleet/blob/main/pkg/controllers/overrider/resource_controller.go)).

 ## Common scenarios
 Instances where this condition may arise:
-- The `ClusterResourceOverride` or `ResourceOverride`  is created with an invalid field path for the resource.
+- A `ClusterResourceOverride` / `ResourceOverride` (or its snapshot) has an invalid JSON patch path or value.
+- Target resource does not match selectors (no object to override).
+- Override attempts to modify immutable fields.

 ## Case Study
-In the following example, an attempt is made to override the cluster role `secret-reader` that is being propagated by the `ClusterResourcePlacement` to the selected clusters.
-However, the `ClusterResourceOverride` is created with an invalid path for the field within resource.
+Example: Attempting to override a ClusterRole via `ClusterResourceOverride` using an invalid JSON Patch path.

 ### ClusterRole
 ```